Java and Python FTP Attacks Can Punch Holes Through Firewalls

 "The Java and Python developers have been notified of this problem, but until they fix their FTP client implementations, the researcher advises firewall vendors to disable classic mode FTP translation by default..." reports CSO Online.
 "It turns out that the built-in implementation of the FTP client in Java doesn't filter out special carriage return and line feed characters from URLs and actually interprets them.
 By inserting such characters in the user or password portions of an FTP URL, the Java FTP client can be tricked to execute rogue commands..."

-so can javascript (Score:1)
+so can javascript (Score:3, Interesting)

 and you can block secondary outbound traffic, and when you do, chrome complains: